aws-solutions/research-service-workbench-on-aws/workbench-core/infrastructure/docs/workbenchCognito.md

   }
 }

-// Set the cognito properites
+// Set the cognito properties
 // If a user pool name or user pool client name are not provided, CDK will generate them for you const cognitoProps: WorkbenchCognitoProps = {
   domainPrefix: 'myDomainPrefix',